 - In a large skillet over medium high heat, melt 2 tablespoons of butter with 2 tablespoons olive oil.
 When butter and oil start foam and turn golden add chicken and saute for 3 minutes.
 When chicken is browned, turn and cook other side for 2-3 minutes.
 Do not over crowd pan, work in two batches if needed.
 Remove and transfer to plate and keep warm, covered.

 - Melt remaining butter in pan.
 When butter is melted add the flour (See Note 3) and whisk to cook flour for 1 minute.
 Then add the white wine, lemon juice and chicken stock.
 With a whisk, stir and bring to boil, scraping up brown bits from the pan for extra flavor and breaking up any lumps.
+Add more chicken stock to desired consistency if you prefer.
 Add the capers to the sauce and taste for seasoning.